-The Bearded vulture was extirpated from the Alps around 1880-1920, because of decreases in food availability (decline of wild ungulates and hence bones) and systematic persecution by humans.
+The Bearded vulture was extirpated from the Alps around 1880-1920 mostly due to massive decreases in food availability (decline of wild ungulates and hence bones whose marrow comprises the bulk of the diet of this scavenger) and systematic persecution by humans (shooting and poisoning).
 Birds reared in captivity have been reintroduced into the Alps since 1986.
-We first built a habitat suitability model for the Valais area, which showed the importance of Ibex populations and limestone substrate.
-Second, we applied a mark-recapture framework and population viability analysis to all observations collected until 2006 in the Alps in order to estimate the demographic parameters and the risks of extinction of the reintroduced population.
-This information will provide guidance for a better management within the reintroduction programme.
+We first built a habitat suitability model for the Valais area, which showed the importance of Ibex populations and limestone substrate (2004).
+A more recent study confirmed the importance of these factors (2021).
+Second, we applied mark-recapture frameworks and population viability analyses to all observations collected in the Alps in order to estimate the demographic parameters and the risks of extinction of the reintroduced population.
+The two models developed so far (2009 and 2024) show a high survival probably and low risk of extinction as long as new sources of mortality don’t appear in the Alpine arch (e.g. wind turbines, poisoning against wolves, etc.).
+Third, we built spatial models to delineate the zones where conflict with the development of wind turbines (risk of collision with blades) may occur in the landscape in the future, in view of the development of the energy sector in our mountains (see https://www.cb.iee.unibe.ch/research/flying_vertebrates_vs_wind_turbines/index_eng.html).
+This information generally provides guidance for adapted management measures within this major reintroduction programme.

 Uni Bern supervisors